NVIDIA/Stable-Diffusion-WebUI-TensorRT/README.md

 - Linux: >= 450.80.02
 - Windows: >=452.39

-We always recommend keeping the driver up-to-date for system wide performance improvments.
+We always recommend keeping the driver up-to-date for system wide performance improvements.